weme123/python-starting-test/README.md

-Welcome to the AWS CodeStar Sample Custom Rule for AWS Config
+Welcome to the AWS CodeStar Sample Custom Rule for AWS Config Sounak!
 =============================================================

 This sample code helps get you started with a custom rule in AWS Config.
 The custom rule in this sample